 - New Sound Album: Oil of Every Pearl's Un-Insides, in stark contrast to the more post-ironic and pop-oriented Product compilation, is much more personal and sincere, retaining much of her Signature Style, but putting it through a larger variety of different emotions and genres, from straight ballads to experimental soundscapes.

 - Obligatory Bondage Song: "Ponyboy" is a raunchy, almost ugly-sounding and intense example whose lyrics seem to be from the POV of the submissive in a crazy animal roleplay scenario.

 - Only One Name: As an artist, she's just named "Sophie".
-Prior to "It's Okay to Cry", "Sophie" was only a moniker because "It tastes good and it's like moisturizer," but after coming out in 2017, it's also now her preferred first name.
+Prior to "It's Okay to Cry", "Sophie" was only a moniker because "it tastes good and it's like moisturizer," but after coming out in 2017, it became her preferred first name.

 - Rhyming with Itself: The only rhymes in "HARD" are with the word "hard" and itself.

 - Sensory Abuse:

 - Most of Sophie's music tends to be chaotic and wild, but "L.O.V.E." has a constant, very high-pitched Drone of Dread going through most it.
 Worse, in live performances, she occasionally blasts it as intermission music.